 Data can be saved two ways.
-You can merge the data into an existing database, which will sort the data based on all sites within the database, or you can save smaller, separate data files.
+You can merge the data into an existing database, which will sort the data based on all links within the database, or you can save smaller, separate data files.

-To save your data, press the save button (highlighted in Figure 5-11) or press File on the menu bar, and click on Save $\underline{A}$ s... to save your file.
-Give the file a name descriptive to the site.
+To save your data, press the save button (highlighted in Figure 5-11) or press File on the menu bar, and click on Save As... to save your file.
+Give the file a name descriptive to the link.
 If you wish to merge the data, choose the existing database file, and you will be prompted to merge the data.